briankoser/sfc-listeners-guide/episodes/0211-simon-pegg-joins-monty-python-and-other-news.md

 ---
 Doug from Atlanta is in Minneapolis for business.

-Ben and Matt are still upset about the 1998 NFC championship where Atlanta beat Minnesota. <q class="archivist inline">My second earliest football memory.
-The Vikings were my second-favorite team that year, with ex-Eagles Randall Cunningham and Cris Carter, plus the most exciting rookie ever, Randy Moss.</q>
+Ben and Matt are still upset about the 1998 NFC championship where Atlanta beat Minnesota. {% arc %}My second earliest football memory.
+The Vikings were my second-favorite team that year, with ex-Eagles Randall Cunningham and Cris Carter, plus the most exciting rookie of all time, Randy Moss.{% endarc %}

 They chat with Doug for 36 minutes and have him vote for the end of year awards live.